scrimster/TreeTop/FILE_ORGANIZATION.md

 ## Conclusion

-The TreeTop codebase has been successfully transformed into a clean, modular, and App Store-ready application.
-The significant refactoring work has resulted in:
+The TreeTop codebase has been transformed into a clean, modular application ready for App Store submission.

 - **19% reduction** in the largest file (FolderContentsView)
 - **6 new reusable components** created and integrated